Although undeniably one of the most talented male seiyuu of his generation, Tasuku Hatanaka is still working towards reaching the top in the industry.

 FIGHTER is an album overflowing with songs capable of being hits and exuding a maturity that his repertoire up until then lacked.

-The choice of instruments and the vocals was tasteful.
+The choice of instruments and the vocals were tasteful.
 If that wasn’t enough, all songs exude a “hit song” vibe.
 Any song could have been used as a title track and it would still be a fantastic greeting card to this release.

 This album added a bit of maturity and seriousness to his solo career, staying away from the peppy pop in previous releases, revamping it and going for a darker approach that worked pretty well.